 Growing up, I always thought lemons had to be grown in cold places.
 And the funny thing is I wasn’t alone.
 A lot of people actually thought the same.
 In fact, many still believe this citrus originated in the colder part of the world.
 So, clearly, the term “citrus” doesn’t tell us anything. 😂

-I think this misbelief stems from the fact that lemons are more common in Western cuisine.
-At one point I associated them with that myself because that's what it seemed like to me.
-And having only expensive imported lemons available in the past didn't help.
-It just made me (and maybe also other people) think we were importing them because we couldn't grow them.
+I think this misbelief stems from the fact that lemons are more common in Western cuisines.
+At one point I associated them with those myself because that’s what it seemed like to me.
+And having only expensive imported lemons available in the past didn’t help.
+It just made me (and maybe also other people) think we were importing them because we couldn’t grow them.

 HOW TO GROW AND CARE FOR LEMON TREES IN THAILAND?

 Currently, we have only 3 lemon trees, but we are no experts here.
 Two of them come from the original tree I bought 10 years ago through the method of air layering and are fruiting.
 (We sadly had to get rid of my much-loved first lemon tree because my mom needed the space we used to grow it for something else.)
 The other tree is a Eureka but still very young and not fruiting yet.

 We grow our lemon trees in the ground where they get direct sunlight all day.
 As far as watering goes, we water them every day and they need deep watering about once a week.
 Apart from that, we prune the older trees every now and then to maintain their shape and height.
 (Pruning lemons doesn’t make them fruit well, by the way.)